Damzwan/sketchmate/docs/RELATIONSHIPS.md

 It was also aimed wrong.
 It fires on the **pair**, so a mis-tap or a fight patched up an hour later cost both people two days, while the case it looks like it guards — being re-invited by someone who just removed you — is what `block` is for.
-The weekly mate cap is the real brake now: re-friending spends a slot, which paces churn without a timer the user can't see coming.
+The enforced per-direction decline ladder remains the brake on repeated requests without limiting healthy connections globally.

 Don't confuse it with `mate_requests[].cooldown_until` (the decline ladder), which is a different field, IS enforced, and should stay: that one is asymmetric